What is software user help?

 Great software user help ensures users get the most from your software.
 It’s typically delivered online, either embedded within the software UI, or published as web pages linked from the software.
 Great software user help enables self-service, reducing the need to contact your support teams.
 It also boosts pre-sales understanding and increases the likelihood that users will commit to fuller-featured versions.

-By providing your customers with clear online help and support, you allow them to find the help they need instantly and take away the frustration of having to wait around for that email or chat reply, or hanging on the end of a phone.
+By providing your customers with clear online software help and support, you allow them to find the help they need instantly and take away the frustration of having to wait around for that email or chat reply, or hanging on the end of a phone.
 For you, it means reduced support costs and training, and customers more engaged with your product.

-The quick guide to great help
+The quick guide to great help with software

 The secret to genuinely useful online help is to make it feel like part of the product.
 Here are some examples of what this means when 3di supports you: